Clinical Laboratory Technology (Medical Laboratory Technician): AAS

 At the completion of the program, students are expected to:

-1. execute routine laboratory tests that span all the key disciplines of the clinical laboratory, including urinalysis, transfusion services, hematology, chemistry, immunology, and microbiology.
+1. perform routine laboratory tests across key clinical laboratory departments, such as, urinalysis, transfusion services, hematology, chemistry, immunology, and microbiology.

 2. demonstrate the technical and procedural aspects of laboratory testing, safety, and ethical standards of practice.

-3. demonstrate procedural guidelines to perform laboratory tests, including preanalytical, analytical, and post-analytical processes.
+3. adhere to procedural guidelines to perform laboratory tests, including preanalytical, analytical, and post-analytical processes.

-5. use quantitative analytical skills to evaluate and process laboratory data to correlate laboratory tests and results with the symptoms of prevalent diseases.
+7. evaluate laboratory data to correlate laboratory tests and results with the symptoms of prevalent diseases using quantitative analytical skills.

-8. demonstrate the ability to integrate the clinical aspects of microbiology, bacteriology, parasitology, and mycobacteriology and how they are analyzed in the lab.
+9. demonstrate the ability to integrate the clinical aspects of microbiology, bacteriology, parasitology, and mycobacteriology and how these aspects are analyzed in the lab.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate’s degree must successfully complete a civics examination.
 Information on who is eligible for a waiver can be found on the STLCC website.